 This post contains affiliate links to the products that I use and recommend.
 If you click on any of the links and make a purchase, then I may earn a small commission.
 For more info, click my full disclosure.

-Booking the Day Trip with Tripadvisor
+Booking the Day Trip

 I ultimately chose this one because I thought we would get the best of everything.
-The tour is called the Atlas Mountains and Three Valleys & Waterfalls – Camel Ride Day Trip from Marrakech.

-So with this tour, we get a little taste of everything, from riding camels in the Agafaye desert to hiking in the Atlas Mountains.
+So, with this tour, we get a little taste of everything, from riding camels in the Agafaye desert to hiking in the Atlas Mountains.
 Also, getting a chance to visit Berber villages, see a gorgeous waterfall, and visit a Women’s Argan Oil Cooperative.

 If you would like to book this tour, click here.

-Why book with Tripadvisor
+Why book with Travel Websites?

 Full-Day Itinerary of the Atlas Mountains